crystallabs/crysterm/USAGE.md

 {light-blue-fg}Text in light blue{/light-blue-fg}
 ```

-Tags are interpreted when the widget's `parse_tags` is enabled (the default).
+Tags are interpreted when the widget's `parse_tags` is enabled (`false` by
-Internally, `_parse_tags` converts them into the corresponding terminal escape
+default; pass `parse_tags: true`).
+Internally, `expand_tags` converts them into
-(SGR) sequences before the content is laid out.
+the corresponding terminal escape (SGR) sequences before the content is laid
+out.
+The same lexer backs the document tag grammar of
+[§7.7](#77-rich-text-textedit-and-documents), so the two agree by construction:
+a document exported with `to_tags` can be assigned straight to a plain widget's
+`content`, and the one construct plain content cannot render — `{link=…}…{/link}`
+— degrades to its label text instead of leaking tag syntax on screen.

 Three helpers in `Crysterm::Helpers` work with tags: